AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt6-platform-and-macros.md

 )
 {% endhighlight %}

-For this example, we'll test add our existing `platform/abs` function to a macro.
-Add a new test that will evaluate an `abs` function located in your macro file
+For this example, we'll add our existing `platform/abs` functionality to a macro.
+But tests come first!
+Add a new test that will evaluate an `abs` function located in your macro file:

 {% highlight clojure linenos %}
   (it "finds absolute value using macro"